Up to 50% off sofas & mattresses — limited‑time deals.

 HAY Sofa Reviews (2026)

-HAY has a strong reputation for clean lines, deep seats, and modular layouts that look sharp in modern spaces.
-We tested four popular options—the Mags 2.5-Seat, Mags Soft Low One Arm, Quilton 2.5-Seat, and Amanta—to see how they actually feel in daily use.
-The Mags was the most balanced if you want steady support and a predictable sit.
-Quilton leaned hardest into sink-in lounging.
-Amanta made the biggest design statement, but it’s also the most particular about posture and setup.
+HAY is known for clean lines, deep seats, and modular layouts that fit modern rooms well.
+In our hands-on testing, we compared four options—the Mags 2.5-Seat, Mags Soft Low One Arm, Quilton 2.5-Seat, and Amanta—to see how they handled real daily use.
+Mags offered the best balance of support and ease.
+Quilton was the clearest pick for sink-in lounging.
+Amanta made the strongest visual statement, but it also asked the most from your posture and room layout.

 Which HAY sofas did we test?

-Amanta (Two Seater) Sculptural design; modular format; open, armless look that reads light in a room Limited back support; square footprint uses space differently than a typical sofa Design-forward rooms and flexible modular setups $3,053–$5,832
+Amanta (Two Seater) Sculptural design; modular format; open, armless look that feels light in a room Limited back support; low, modular form takes more planning than a typical sofa Design-forward rooms and flexible modular setups

 Testing Team Takeaways